+The Office of the Registrar is the official office to release a student's academic record which is a chronological listing of all coursework and degrees attempted and earned.
+The University offers secure electronic transcript delivery and paper copy.
 The Office of the Registrar offers secure electronic transcript delivery.
 In partnership with SCRIPSAFE International®, Heidelberg University is able to provide official transcripts delivered through eSCRIP-SAFE® to network and out of network recipients.
 Directions are available at the registrar's website to assist in the transcript request process.
 There is a charge of \$5.00 per transcript for electronic or paper.
 For paper copy transcripts express mailed and internationally expressed mailed transcripts are \$23.00 and \$50.00 respectively.
 Rates are subject to change based on current US Postal Service charges.
 Electronic transcripts are generally sent every twenty-four hours during normal business hours except holidays.
 Paper copy transcripts are processed weekly, generally five to seven business days.
 Immediate transcript processing is available for \$20.00, plus the transcript fee.
-Transcripts will not be released when a business account hold is active.
+Transcripts will not be released when a business